j-a-avery/Eliza/README.md

 * **postprocess_rules**: Like the preprocess rules, but run after preprocess rules and transformations.
 * **epilog**: A list of strings to be printed after the conclusion of the conversation, before the transcript is saved.

+A sample dialog can be generated with `cat eliza.test-script.txt | ./eliza.py bot=eliza`.

 ## Sample Session

 A sample Eliza session is as follows.
 (The user's intereactions are in *italics*, and Eliza's are `formatted as code`.)